ubuntupunk/pichan-ultimate-vimrc/README.md

-# The Ultimate Vimrc Ubuntupunk Rpi EDITION
+# The Ultimate Vimrc Ubuntupunk Raspberry Pi EDITION

-This collection borrows from [Offchan](https://github.com/offchan42/vimrc) and [Amix] versions which you can find on github.
+This collection borrows from [Offchan42](https://github.com/offchan42/vimrc) and [Amix] versions which you can find on github.

 Offchan's version correctly uses git submodules!
-But you will need to update submodules with the --recursive flag to check them out properly.
-I recommend not using the ubuntupunk rpi edition at the moment unless you want to live dangerously  because it is currently going through a major revision of the extensions, hotkeys and so on and will not work for most people.
-I am using it on my Raspberry Pi 3B+, hence the Rpi Edition.
+But you will need to update submodules with the`` --recursive`` flag to check them out properly.
+I recommend  using the ubuntupunk rpi edition submodule-manager for this, currently going through a major revision of the extensions, hotkeys.
+I am currently using it on my Raspberry Pi 3B+, hence the Raspberry Edition.

 ## Prerequisite
 Latest vim installed via your package manager, or you can build it from source.